Kate & Leopold

-Kate & Leopold is a 2001 American romantic comedy science fiction film that tells a story of a physicist by the name of Stuart (Liev Schreiber), who accidentally pulls his great‑great‑grandfather, Leopold (Hugh Jackman), through a time portal from 19th‑century New York to the present, where Leopold and Stuart's ex‑girlfriend, Kate (Meg Ryan), fall in love with each other.
+Kate & Leopold is a 2001 American romantic comedy film that tells a story of a physicist by the name of Stuart (Liev Schreiber), who accidentally pulls his great‑great‑grandfather, Leopold (Hugh Jackman), through a time portal from 19th‑century New York to the present, where Leopold and Stuart's ex‑girlfriend, Kate (Meg Ryan), fall in love with each other.

 Plot

-On 28 April 1876, Leopold is the orphaned and impoverished 3rd Duke of Albany, living in New York City with his uncle, Millard Mountbatten, under the care of the butler by the name of Otis.
+On 28 April 1876, Leopold is the orphaned and impoverished third Duke of Albany, living in New York City with his uncle, Millard Mountbatten, under the care of the butler by the name of Otis.
 Conversant with the arts and sciences, he has designed and modelled a prototype Otis elevator, but Uncle Millard exhorts him to return to reality and marry a wealthy American heiress.

 While sketching the Brooklyn Bridge during a public meeting dedicated to the completion of its Manhattan tower, Leopold notices Stuart Besser taking photographs with an anachronistically small camera.
 Stuart is an amateur physicist (and a great‑great‑grandson of Leopold) from 21st‑century New York, who has discovered the existence of gravitational time portals.
 At the evening ball, during which Leopold is to announce his bride-to-be, he sees Stuart photographing design sketches in the duke's study.
 Chasing Stuart, he tries to save him from falling off the unfinished bridge, only for both to fall into the time portal.

 Leopold regains consciousness on a Wednesday morning in the year 2001 in Stuart's apartment at 88 White Street, Manhattan.
 Stuart explains that the portal will reopen on the next Monday, until which time Leopold should stay in Stuart's apartment.
 While taking his dog out, Stuart is injured by falling into the empty elevator shaft and, after ranting about his scientific discovery in the hospital, is involuntarily committed to a mental institution.
 According to Stuart's concept, Leopold's time travel to the 21st century has caused a widespread "occlusion" of elevators, and may cause the disappearance of Stuart himself if Leopold does not go back to 1876 on Monday.

 Leopold is intrigued by the cynical and ambitious Kate McKay, Stuart's ex-girlfriend who lives downstairs.
-He says that she produces the impression of a "career woman" and, upon learning that she works in market research, ironically remarks, "Mm.
+He says that she produces the impression of a "career woman" and, upon learning that she works in market research, ironically remarks: "Mm.
 A fine avocation for women, research.
 Perfect for the feminine mind."
 (Later on, Kate's boss tells her the same thing: "You skew male.
 You're like a man.
 A man who understands women—their desires, their needs.
 You understand them, but you're not really one of them.")
 Kate shrugs it off and demands that Leopold take Stuart's dog for a walk.
 Back at the apartment, he befriends Charlie—Kate's brother and an aspiring actor, who believes him to be an actor as well, steadfast to his character.